 Tapped density: fill the powder sample into a measuring cup; vibrate the cup at a certain amplitude and frequency to remove air from the powders.
 After reaching the required vibration time, flatten the sample.
 The ratio of the powder mass to the volume of the cup is defined as tapped density.
 Tapped density indicates the mass of powders filled into the vessel per volume after excluding air from the powders.
 The data of bulk density and tapped density are often used for the design of vessels, bags, and tanks for powder storage.

 Compressibility: it is the ratio of the difference between tapped density and bulk density to tap density.
 It shows the degree of volume reduction from bulk to tap state.

-Flowability Index is a set of numerical values obtained by the weighted summation of angle of repose, Compressibility, angle of spatula, uniformity, and cohesion.
+Flowability Index: is a set of numerical values obtained by the weighted summation of angle of repose, Compressibility, angle of spatula, uniformity, and cohesion.
 It is used to comprehensively evaluate the flowability of the powder.
-The Flowability Index is mainly used to describe the powder flowability under gravity.
+The Flowability Index is mainly used to describe powder flowability under gravity.

 What are angle of repose, angle of fall, angle of difference, and flat plate angle (angle of spatula)?